Table of contents:

 The biggest reason consumers build and purchase a smart home is convenience.
 Systems like music and multimedia devices, intercoms, environmental control systems, and security installations can be remotely controlled and automated.
 Most modern devices can be integrated into a good smart home design.
 Daily tasks can be streamlined using smart home technologies.
 The ability to control all devices and systems from a central location like a cellphone, or a tablet, is a big convenience.
 Smart homes are all about convenience.

-Advanced security systems with motion sensors, cameras, automated lighting functionality, and typically some type of connection to local law enforcement, are always a part of a well designed smart home.
+Advanced security systems with motion sensors, cameras, automated lighting functionality, and typically some type of connection to local law enforcement, are always a part of a well-designed smart home.
 There are many types of security systems that can be used in smart homes, including DIY systems and professionally installed systems.
 These systems include a variety of Internet of Things (IoT) devices.
 Setup can be very flexible depending on the needs and specific application.

 The ability to access features of a smart home remotely and the ability to automate many tasks is of great benefit to senior and disabled residents.
 Labor-intensive tasks like watering the lawn and vacuuming can be automated or accomplished through on-demand controls.
+The dangers of smart home technology must be considered planning for and designing a smart home environment.

 Energy and Resource Efficiency

 A smart home has the ability to sense when a living area is not being used and can adjust lighting and environmental systems accordingly.
-Smart homes by design use energy-efficient appliances and when used in conjunction with other features of the home results in the reduction of resource utilization.
+Smart homes by design use energy-efficient appliances and when used in conjunction with other features of the home result in the reduction of resource utilization.
 Automation allows for the optimal use of heating and cooling systems.

 Home Resale Value